-- They are sometimes rationalizing a lack of growth, sometimes seeing it as God's will, sometimes blaming their context, and they may be suspicious of others who talk about church growth.
+- 1. Unhealthy churches are sometimes rationalizing a lack of growth, sometimes seeing it as God's will, sometimes blaming their context, and they may be suspicious of others who talk about church growth.
 While some who are focused on growth have egocentric motives and focus on transfer growth, church growth is God's idea. - 2.
-They are often blind to multiple reasons for a lack of growth.
-They either do not know how to overcome the barriers, or they understand them intellectually, but cannot develop the necessary leadership consensus to lead change.
+Unhealthy churches are often blind to multiple reasons for a lack of growth.
+They either do not know how to overcome the barriers, or they understand them intellectually, but cannot develop the necessary leadership consensus and action plan to lead change.

-Five Practices of Healthy Churches
+Six Practices of Healthy Churches

-- 3. They develop a philosophy of growth which affirms the health of having a goal of growing on site, through church planting, through multi-site ministry, or some combination of the three. - 4.
-They know how to balance having a DNA that compels them to seek a vision and simultaneously execute practices that lead them to that vision. - 5.
-They intuitively streamline their structure and require their constitution and/or bylaws to serve them and not vice versa. - 6.
-They develop a culture where knowing your spiritual gifts and using them is part of the normal Christian life.
-As such, even within congregationalism, people find their identity more in ministry than in whatever their role might be in the governance of the church.
+- 3. Healthy churches develop a philosophy of growth which affirms the health of having a goal of growing on site, through church planting, through multi-site ministry, or some combination of the three. - 4.
+Healthy churches know how to balance having a DNA that compels them to seek a vision and simultaneously execute practices that lead them to that vision.

-- 7. They develop strong assimilation or onboarding ministry.
+- 5. Healthy churches intuitively streamline their structure and require their constitution and/or bylaws to serve them and not vice versa. - 6.
+Healthy churches develop a culture where knowing your spiritual gifts and using them is part of the normal Christian life.
+As such, even within congregationalism, people find their identity more in ministry than in whatever their role might be in the governance of the church. - 7.
+Healthy churches develop strong assimilation or onboarding ministry.
 This ensures that new people are warmly welcomed and coached in practical ways into the life of the church community and ministry, and the old-timers are more prone to not go out the back door. - 8.
-They anticipate the need for and they develop more leaders, more facilities, more finances, more IT support, and other resources to support the ministry.
+Healthy churches anticipate the need for and they develop more leaders, more facilities, more finances, more IT support, and other resources to support the ministry.